1. Call a doctor and tell their closest relative

 You cannot finalise the funeral date until you have registered the death, so it's an important step.

-You must legally register the death within five days.
+You must legally register the death within five days unless it has been referred to the Coroner.
 A death can be registered by

 - A relative

 - Someone present at the death

 - The manager of the nursing/residential home/official from the hospital where the death took place